-Since July 8, MDH has received reports of 7 cases of Campylobacter jejuni infection with isolates that were tightly clustered by whole genome sequencing (WGS) (0-1 alleles apart); all were male residents of Hennepin or Ramsey Counties.
-Reported illness onset dates ranged from June 29 to August 11.
-Three of the 5 interviewed cases reported sexual contact with a man within the week before illness onset.
-Two cases were hospitalized, one case is HIV-positive, and most cases have other STIs noting past MSM exposures.
-Three of the cases were co-infected with Giardia.
+Since August 25, MDH has received reports of 13 cases of Campylobacter jejuni infection with isolates that were tightly clustered by whole genome sequencing (WGS) (0-5 allele differences); all were male, and all but two were residents of Hennepin or Ramsey Counties.
+Reported illness onset dates ranged from August 28, 2023 to January 10, 2024.
+Seven of the nine interviewed cases reported sexual contact with a man within the week before illness onset.
+Four cases were hospitalized.
+Five of the 13 cases had co-detections for other enteric pathogens, including four who were co-infected with enteroaggregative E. coli, two with Shigella, and one with Cryptosporidium.
 No common restaurant or social contact exposures were reported; sexual contact is the likely route of transmission.
+A Health Alert for a similar cluster of cases was distributed in September 2021.

 Campylobacter transmission has been previously documented in the MSM community, though in the past as coinfections with Shigella flexneri.
 Symptoms of Campylobacter infection include watery or bloody diarrhea, abdominal cramps, and fever.
-Symptoms may be more severe among patients with immunodeficiency including persons with HIV and a low CD4 count.
+Symptoms may be more severe among patients with immunodeficiency including persons living with HIV.
 Most infections with C. jejuni are self-limited and do not require antimicrobials to clear the infection; however, appropriate antimicrobial treatment early in the course of illness can decrease the duration of illness.
-Based on susceptibility testing and WGS, isolates from these cases were resistant to nalidixic acid, showed decreased susceptibility to ciprofloxacin, but were susceptible to macrolides.
+Based on susceptibility testing and WGS, isolates from these cases were resistant to nalidixic acid and showed decreased susceptibility to ciprofloxacin, but were susceptible to macrolides.
 Therefore, when treatment is indicated, azithromycin would be most appropriate.
+In most circumstances, antidiarrheal medications should be avoided as this may lead to more severe or prolonged symptoms.